FasterThanC/iGEM-Vilnius-Lithuania-2022-Software-Tool/README.md

 ## Description - GenFusMSA
 **Disclaimer:** We want to be very clear that we did not create this software, we improved on it.
 The credit for designing this software tool goes to [**Vilnius-Lithuania-iGEM 2021**](https://2021.igem.org/Team:Vilnius-Lithuania), mainly to [**Ieva Pudžiuvelytė**](https://www.linkedin.com/in/ieva-pud%C5%BEiuvelyt%C4%97/).
-What we did was rewrite the programming code of this software to another language as well as add additional functionality.
+What we did was rewrite the programming code of this software to another language (Python) as well as add additional functionality.

 GenFusMSA is a script that generates multiple sequence alignment (MSA) file that can be used for fusion protein joined via linkers of choice modeling.
 This program supports [**small tool for bioinformatics manifesto**](https://github.com/pjotrp/bioinformatics).